veilco/augur-lite/README.md

 | **Oracle**                | ✅ Users stake REP tokens on a weekly cadence to determine the outcome of markets.                                       | 🚫 No oracle is built into the protocol.
 Instead, markets have a resolver which can reference any oracle—an Augur market, Chainlink feed, or any arbitrary smart contract state.       |
 | **Settlement**            | ✅ Once the oracle report is finalized, users can redeem their outcome tokens for their portion of the escrowed ETH.     | ✅ Once the market is resolved, users can redeem their outcome tokens for their portion of the escrowed currency.                                                                     |

-## High-level Changes

--   AugurLite removes all on-chain trading logic.
-AugurLite simply acts as an escrow layer, converting money into transferable share tokens and back.
-    -   As part of this change, all trading contracts except `ClaimTradingProceeds` and `CompleteSets` have been removed.
-    -   Because there is no on-chain trading, controller contracts like `TradingEscapeHatch` has been removed.
--   AugurLite is oracle agnostic.
-That means there is no reporting or dispute process at the base protocol.
-During market creation, an “oracle” address is specified.
-This “oracle” can resolve a market upon expiration, and the result is final.
-Without a reporting/dispute process:
-    -   There’s no need for a native token (ie REP in Augur).
-    -   There’s no need for a concept like `ReportingParticipants` or `DisputeCrowdsourcers`.
-There is a single address (“oracle”), that can resolve markets (with a single “resolve” call), and all the resolution details are stored on the market.
-    -   There are no reporting fees.
-This means creating markets on AugurLite does not require validity or no-show bonds, and is much cheaper.
-Users only pay market creator fees that are deducted when users sell complete sets or claim trading proceeds.
-    -   There are no fee windows or fee tokens.
-The single “oracle” address has the final say on the resolution of the market.
-    -   There’s no concept of forking.
-There’s a single genesis universe which contains all markets and all share tokens.
-This universe keeps track of open interest across markets.
--   AugurLite markets can you use any ERC-20 compliant token as denomination tokens, not just CASH.
-Unlike Augur, the denomination token is specified at the Universe level.
-What this means is, every market created within a Universe will have the same denomination token.
-Following this change, all the open interest tracking at the Universe level is removed.
--   Augur contracts were written in Solidity version 0.4.20.
-AugurLite contracts are updated to use the most recent stable version of version 0.4.xx: 0.4.26.
--   Following all the changes above, the deployment and testing scripts are much simpler and more streamlined.

-While the origin Augur V1 codebase is massive, the main changes were made to following 5 contracts:

--   source/contracts/reporting/Mailbox.sol
--   source/contracts/reporting/Market.sol
--   source/contracts/reporting/Universe.sol
--   source/contracts/trading/ClaimTradingProceeds.sol
--   source/contracts/trading/CompleteSets.sol

 If you're looking for a more in-depth list of changes, please check the [CHANGELOG](https://github.com/veilco/augur-lite/CHANGELOG.md) filed.